bcreasy/octopress/source/_posts/2013-11-27-an-android-phone-2.markdown

 Remember, at this point, I'm still without a SIM card in place.
 This is because Android/Cyanogenmod is going try to phone home and talk to Google.
 I don't want it to do that before I have a chance to configure OpenPdroid and a firewall.

+### Configuring OpenPdroid and AFWall+

+To install the OpenPdroid configuration app and AFWall+ without a functional network connection in place, I had to "sideload" the apps via a USB adb(1) connection.

+After these are installed, I set the firewall up for blacklist mode where app connectivity is whitelisted by default and I select which I want to block.
+I set most of the system service apps to pass and blocked all of the default userland apps since I don't plan on using ones such as the default email client and web browser.
+I configured apps in OpenPdroid a similar way by blocking apps from being able to access contacts, call log, network info, etc.

+My approach to using OpenPdroid is to blacklist permissions for everything to begin with and open things up as I find they don't work how I need them to.

+### F-droid Apps

+I try to avoid using Google's Play store as much as possible when installing apps.
+Instead, almost all of the apps I have installed came from the [F-Droid Store](https://www.fdroid.org), a collection of Free and Open Source Software available for the android platform.
+All of the apps in f-droid are curated by a community of people who keep a close eye on app licenses, source code availability, and make note of any anti-features (adverts, tracking, non-free dependencies).
+The goal is to use as much Free and Open Source software as possible.

+Cyanogenmod itself comes bundled only with Free and Open Source apps, so many of the general uses are already covered from the get-go.
+Here are apps I have installed through F-Droid:

+* AFWall+
+* APG
+* Bitcoin
+* ConnectBot
+* Firefox
+* Hacker's Keyboard
+* K-9 Mail
+* Tomdroid
+* VLC

+There are a handful of apps that I installed through the Play store, however:

+* App Quarantine
+* BitTorrent Sync
+* Google Authenticator
+* Facebook

+I've also installed, as my twitter client, Falcon Pro, which is not open source, but is made freely-available as a plain .apk file outside of app stores.

+### Google Apps

+Unfortunately, because I want to be able to view my work calendar on my phone and get calendar alerts, I had to install Google Apps.
+This means I got all the stuff that comes with that like Google Plus and Gmail clients as well as contact syncing.
+So I just blacklisted and quarantined the hell out of all the apps and services that were installed along with it with the exception of calendar syncing.